 How much does KOHO cost?

 You can use a regular KOHO card, and the companion app, for free.
 If you want to upgrade to KOHO Premium, it’ll cost you $9 a month, or $84 a year (a $24 saving over paying monthly).

 If you’re looking to try a prepaid card, KOHO is a great option if you want help saving up for your goals or managing your budget.
 Getting started is as easy as installing the app and following the prompts, and then waiting for your card to show up in the mail.

 KOHO Prepaid Mastercard

 A great prepaid card for everyday use

-KOHO is a fantastic prepaid VISA for anyone who wants access to cashback on every purchase, excellent savings features to help you save more without noticing it, and a great in-app experience.
+KOHO is a fantastic prepaid Mastercard for anyone who wants access to cashback on every purchase, excellent savings features to help you save more without noticing it, and a great in-app experience.